 Can I use my pass in other cities or regions?

 Through Culture Pass Detroit, you can become a member of the Detroit Historical Society, which offers reciprocal memberships at museums across the country!
-You can also become a member of the Charles Wright Museum of African American History, which is a member of the Reciprocal Organization of Associated Museums (ROAM).
-Click the links to find out more.
+You can also become a member of the Charles Wright Museum of African American History, which enrolls you in their Black Card program.
+Visit each organization’s website to find out more.

 What do I do if I need an accessibility accommodation?